marknotton/craft-master/README.md

 # Craft Master

-## Introduction

-### Minimum Requirements
+### Requirements

-| Service   | Version
+| Tool/App  | Version
 | --------- | --
+| Craft CMS | 3.1.0
+| Gulp-CLI  | 2.0.1
+| Gulp      | 4.0.0
 | NPM       | 6.4.1
-| Node JS   | 10.0.0
+| Node JS   | 10.13.0
 | Composer  | 1.6.3
 | PHP       | 7.0
 | mySQL     | 5.6
-| Craft CMS | 3.0.22

 ### Set up

 Once you've pulled the latest commit down.
 You should only need to run one command to get all dependancies installed locally (this also runs `npm install` automatically):

 `composer install`

-You will need to occasionally run `composer update` and `npm update` if there are any changes to the *composer.json* or *package.json* files.
-If you experience any issues, you can try manually installing NPM packages using this command `npm install`
+You can also run `composer update` and/or `npm update` if you want to update the packages for this project.
+Some updates may introduce breaking changes, so be sure read developer notes and run tests everything afterwards.

-Once your local server environment is set up (using Mamp), you should only need to run a `gulp serve` to get going.
+Once your local server environment is set up (using MAMP normally), you should only need to run a `gulp serve` to get started.

-### Database Connection
+### .ENV & Database Connection

-A `.env` found in the project root contains database credentials.
+You MUST create a `.env` in the project root.
 This file should never be committed to the repo.
-Which is why new installations of this project may not work out of the box.
+Which is why new installations of this project will not have one.
 You can create a new one by referring to the `.env.example` as a template.
+You will need update the details for your project include the 'SERVER_NAME' value to whatever you've called hostname in MAMP.
+This one is only required for local development.

-You may run into an issue where your Security Key is not defined in your `.env` file.
+There may be cases where your Security Key is not defined in your `.env` file.
 Open up you're Command Line (Terminal) and locate your project directory.
 Then run this command: `./craft setup/security-key`.
 This will update your security key.
 For more information refer to the [official guide](https://docs.craftcms.com/v3/installation.html#step-3-set-a-security-key).

 ## Git
 Following best-practice, you should never work directly on the `master` branch.
 The master branch is reserved as a sort-of clone of exactly what's on the live production site.
 Instead, you must work from another branch (staging) and pull-request these into the `master` branch when your changes are done.